How Do I Look?: Overview

 After the fashion shoot, the contestant chooses a collection.
 They are taken to a salon for the matching hair and makeup.
 The salon scenes are in typical makeover show fashion, with the contestant's face only shown in close-ups in order to keep the contestant's decision and final look a surprise until the end.
 Occasionally, final close-ups show enough of the hair or makeup to ruin the surprise, particularly in episodes where each accomplice has chosen a distinct hair style to match their collection.

 The final segment begins with the host meeting again with the three accomplices.
 They each discuss their shopping decisions for a final time.
 They are joined by a small audience of additional family members and friends of the contestant.
 The contestant then enters the room on a catwalk, asking, "how do I look?"
 They are asked to make a final guess on who created the collection they chose.

 Contestants are often given an additional prize.
 Sometimes these prizes are part of an ultimatum where the contestant must choose between a mystery reward and a beloved piece of clothing, at other times they are dependent on the contestant correctly guessing the creator of the chosen collection.
 Often, however, the bonus prizes involve no extra criteria.
 A typical prize is a $1000 gift certificate for a new wardrobe, but prizes are sometimes more tailored to the contestant.
 For example, a contestant known for hiding behind glasses may receive a year's worth of contact lenses.

 Commercial breaks are often trailed with segments featuring quick fashion tips directed at the viewer.
 These tips are often solutions to common fashion faux pas and are presented either by the host or that episode's featured stylist.

 Grammy nominated rapper Yo-Yo on How Do I Look?.

 Award-winning Recording Artist Aria (singer) Johnson (along with mom) make over sister Jena Johnson in 2010 episode of How Do I Look?

 Anya Singleton and Michael Aarons wrote the new and currently airing theme song, "Look How I Shine" for the show.
 Anya Singleton sings the theme song.

 Emmy Award-winning host Phil Moore, former Host of Nickelodeon's Nick Arcade is the writer for the show.

 Different versions

-How Do I Look? extended to Asia, which is now called How Do I Look?
-Asia on Asia's leading entertainment channel for women, Diva (Asia TV channel).
+How Do I Look?
+Asia premiered on Asia's leading entertainment channel for women, Diva (Asia TV channel).

-How Do I Look? extended to South Africa, which is now called How Do I Look?
-South Africa on E!
+How Do I Look?
+South Africa premiered on E!
 Africa (DStv Channel 124) in 2017.